LumoSQL/archive1-LumoSQL-on-github/doc/prior-art.md

 The well-described [testing of SQLite](https://sqlite.org/testing.html) involves some open code, some closed code, and many ad hoc processes.
 Clearly the SQLite team have an internal culture of testing that has benefitted the world.
 However that is very different to reproducible testing, which is in turn very different to reproducible benchmarking, and that is even without considering whether the benchmarking is a reasonable approximation of actual use cases.

+To highlight how poorly SQL benchmarking is done: there are virtually no test harnesses that cover encrypted databases and/or encrypted database connections, despite encryption being frequently required, and despite crypto implementation decisions making a very big difference in performance.

 | Project | Last modified | Description |
 | ------- | ------------- | ----------- |
 | [Dangers and complexity of sqlite3 benchmarking](https://www.cs.utexas.edu/~vijay/papers/apsys17-sqlite.pdf)| n/a | Helpful 2017 paper: "...changing just one parameter in SQLite can change the performance by 11.8X... up to 28X difference in performance" |